 FY 2013 Revised Request.
-The Office of the Lieutenant Governor requests \$7,331 more than enacted, including \$5,095 more from general revenues, and staffing consistent with the authorized level.
-The Governor recommends \$10,273 less than requested, including \$9,739 less from general revenues.
-He recommends staffing consistent with the authorized level.
+The Office of the Lieutenant Governor requested \$7,331 more than enacted, including \$5,095 more from general revenues, and staffing consistent with the authorized level.

+The Governor recommended \$10,273 less than requested, including \$9,739 less from general revenues.
+He recommended staffing consistent with the authorized level.
+He subsequently requested an amendment to provide \$0.7 million in federal funds to reflect a new grant award.
+The Assembly concurred with the amendment and provided \$13,000 less general revenues based on the Office's third quarter report.

 Affordable Care Act.
-The Office requests revised expenditures of \$131,973 from federal sources or \$2,236 more than enacted for staffing costs for 1.3 full-time equivalent positions that provide support services to the Healthcare Reform Commission.
+The Office requested revised expenditures of \$131,973 from federal sources or \$2,236 more than enacted for staffing costs for 1.3 full-time equivalent positions that provide support services to the Healthcare Reform Commission.
 The Patient Protection and Affordable Care Act requires states to have a new mechanism for purchasing health insurance coverage called exchanges, established by January 1, 2014.
 The Office is coordinating these efforts in conjunction with the Office of the Health Insurance Commissioner, the Executive Office of Health and Human Services, the Department of Administration and the Office of the Governor.
-The Governor recommends \$534 less than requested to reflect revised personnel costs.
+The Governor recommended \$534 less than requested to reflect revised personnel costs.
+The Assembly concurred.

 Other Staffing and Operations.
-The Office requests \$5,095 more general revenues than enacted for all other staffing and operating expenses.
+The Office requested \$5,095 more general revenues than enacted for all other staffing and operating expenses.
 The increase is largely attributed to the reclassification of a position.
 As of the pay period ending November 17, 2012, the Office had no vacancies.
-It should be noted that the Office anticipates receiving a grant from the Robert Wood Johnson Foundation to work on a medical claims database.
+It should be noted that the Office anticipates receiving a grant to work on a medical claims database.
 In the event the grant is awarded, general revenue funding is likely to decrease as staff time will be allocated to work on that project.

-The Governor recommends \$9,739 less than requested, including reductions of \$3,194 to reflect statewide medical benefit savings and \$6,545, primarily to correct the Office's Social Security calculation.
+The Governor recommended \$9,739 less than requested, including reductions of \$3,194 to reflect statewide medical benefit savings and \$6,545, primarily to correct the Office's Social Security calculation.
+He subsequently requested an amendment to add \$0.7 million from federal funds for the grant award.
+The Assembly concurred and included \$13,000 in savings to reflect the Office's third quarter report.